nbschool/ecommerce_api/README.md

 # ecommerce_api
 ## Getting Started

-> This information serve to explain our an e-commerce API.
+> This document explains our an e-commerce API.
 The API structure:
 * **/views** directory contains the three main elements(item, order and user)
 * **/tests** directory contains the test of the main elements
 * **models.py** contains the database models for the application